Punjab Traffic Police Challan Rates List

 Use of mobile phone while driving

 Overspeeding, drunk driving, and using a mobile phone while driving account for the majority of road accidents in the country; as per the notification issued by the Road Transport Ministry, using a mobile phone while driving is a punishable offense.
 However, drivers can only use mobile phones for navigation purposes.
 Section 184/188 of the Motor Vehicles Act, using hand-held devices while driving, attracts a fine of up to ₹2000 and ₹10000 (if caught violating the rule within three years of the first offense).
-In addition to the fine, the defaulter may also face imprisonment for up to one year.
+In addition to the fine, the defaulter may face imprisonment for up to one year.

 Over-speeding

-According to recent data, it is highlighted that the main cause of the majority of accidents leading to death is over-speeding.
+According to recent data, it is highlighted that the main cause of most accidents leading to death is over-speeding.
 To maintain public safety, it is necessary to limit the speed of motor vehicles.
 Section 112 of the Motor Vehicles Act 1988 states that no person shall drive a motor vehicle at a speed exceeding the reasonable limit, having regard for the traffic and the safe use of the street or highway.
 Overspeeding in India is a punishable offense and attracts a fine of ₹1000 for two-wheelers/LMVs and ₹2000 for Medium/Heavy Goods/Passenger vehicles.

 Driver mentally/ physically unfit